jamesthekee/youtube-takeout-processor-/README.md

 beware there may be some unfixed uncommented spaghetti code ahead, but feel free to have a cheeky look

-How to use
+## How to use
-- Download your google takeout (u only need youtube history) and extract them
+- Download your google takeout (you only need to select youtube history) and extract them
 - Do this every few months just in case.
-I have found that they typically store history for about a year and a half
+I have found that they typically store the watch history for about a year and a half
-- Store the entire takeout file in the folder takeouts
+- Store the entire takeout file in the folder takeouts, such that file hierachy will look like this.

 - run the datacompiler.py